Emergence of the CommTech working group

 Our way of working

 Since January 2023, the working group has been working in initiatives that are assigned to individual topic clusters and receive support from Executive Sponsors from the Steering Committee.
 In this context, initiatives can be launched on different scales and lead to different results.
-Detailed information about the initiative structure and active initiatives can be found here:
+You can find detailed information on the initiative structure and active initiatives here: Participate

 Topic cluster